jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

     }
 ```

-In the service class, the incoming channel is connected to Kafka and the outgoing is an internal to broadcast to.
+In the service class, the incoming channel is connected to Kafka and the outgoing is an internal channel to broadcast message to it.

 ```java
     @Incoming("reefer-alerts")